 Understanding Market Depth

-Market depth refers to the market’s ability to sustain relatively large market orders without impacting the price of the security—meaning securities actively traded on the platform—significantly.
+Market depth refers to the market's ability to absorb relatively large orders without significantly moving the price of an actively traded asset.
 It represents the volume of orders waiting to be executed at different price levels in the order book.
 When examining the depth of market, traders analyze both the bid and ask sides to understand how much volume is available at each price level.

-The order book displays pending orders from various market participants for different securities, showing the supply and demand dynamics at play.
+The order book displays pending orders from various market participants for different assets, showing the supply and demand dynamics at play.
 A market with good market liquidity will have substantial volume available at multiple price levels, allowing large trades to be executed without causing dramatic price movement.
-Conversely, shallow markets may struggle to accommodate large order volumes of traded securities without significant price disruption.
+Conversely, shallow markets may struggle to accommodate large order volumes without significant price disruption.

 The Nature of Slippage